MaximeSobrier/congress-app-2024/README.md

 The app is made of 2 components

-* a Google Chrome extension to set the policy and block pages
+* a [Google Chrome extension](https://chromewebstore.google.com/detail/website-classification/beakpmhehilljkbehdgcnfnhbopfgmpn) to set the policy and block pages
-* a native app (for WIndows, Linux and Mac OSX) that runs the small machine-learning model to classify web pages.
+* a native app (for Windows, Linux and Mac OSX) that runs the small machine-learning model to classify web pages.

-The extension and the native app communicates through Google Chrome [Native messaging](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging)
+The extension and the native app communicates through Google Chrome [Native messaging](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging).

 ## Automated installation